unovue/radix-vue/docs/content/components/menubar.md

       description: `
         <span>
           Used to force mounting when more control is needed.
-Useful when controlling animation with React animation libraries.
+Useful when controlling animation with Vue.js animation libraries.
 If used on this part, it will be inherited by <Code>Menubar.Content</Code> and{' '}
           <Code>Menubar.SubContent</Code> respectively.
         </span>